 The short version

 If you’re using the DoubleClick suit and you’re having trouble getting your NEXD Campaign Manager creatives approved, double-check that no third-party tracking pixels have been included in the NEXD Campaign Manager tag.

-This is because, since May 25th, Google has stopped supporting third-party trackers.
+This is because, staring May 25th, 2018, Google has stopped supporting third-party trackers.

 That situation may change in the future, but as of right now, you need to make sure you’re not using any third-party tracking.

 A bit of background

 Since GDPR kicked in on May 25th, many digital advertising platforms have been scrambling to ensure they are compliant, or removing themselves from Europe entirely.

 For many of NEXD’s customers, one of the biggest players in this space is Google with their DoubleClick suite.